mandar-git/ansible-training-1/roles-examples/README.md

-To demo the Ansiblee roles, clone the git repo into your local machine and run the playbook from the roles-examples directory
+To demo the Ansible roles, clone the git repo into your local machine and run the playbook from the roles-examples directory

 ```
 ansible-playbook roledemo.yml -i inv